jerry871002/kahootgen/README.md

 # KahootGen

 KahootGen is a Python-based tool that uses OpenAI's GPT model to generate multiple-choice quiz questions based on user-defined themes.
-The generated questions are formatted into a Kahoot-compatible Excel file, making it easy to create engaging quizzes.
+The generated questions are formatted into a Kahoot-compatible Excel file, making it easy to import and create engaging quizzes in Kahoot.

 ## Features